Build Your Firm logo

 Duplicate Content

-In the world of search engine optimization (SEO), this is duplicate content and comes across as spam.
-If your goal is to be near the top of search engines and AI
+In the world of search engine optimization (SEO) and AI Search Visibility, this is duplicate content and comes across as spam.
+If your goal is to be near the top of search engines and AI, then avoid mass produced websites that use duplicate content.

 Bottom line: If your website looks like everyone else’s, and is mass produced, it’s not working for you.
 In fact, it may be working against you.